 However, pedestrians are also responsible for following local and state traffic laws, like using the crosswalk when crossing from one side of the road to the other.
 If a pedestrian crosses at a spot without a designated crosswalk and is hit by a vehicle, their right to financial recovery could be impacted.
 A local lawyer can evaluate the facts of your case to determine who can be held accountable for your damages and refute any allegations of shared fault for a pedestrian accident.

 When filing a case against the driver who caused your injuries, you must adhere to the statute of limitations for pedestrian collision claims.
 Nebraska Revised Statutes §25-207 gives injured pedestrians four years to file a personal injury claim against a negligent driver.

 If a child is injured in a pedestrian accident, state law gives them until they are 23 years of age to take legal action.
 While there are some exceptions that could extend the statutory deadline, failing to file suit on time could result in the dismissal of your claim.
-A Papillon attorney can help you meet all filing deadlines for your pedestrian injury case.
+A Papillion attorney can help you meet all filing deadlines for your pedestrian injury case.

-Call a Papillon Pedestrian Accident Attorney Today
+Call a Papillion Pedestrian Accident Attorney Today

-A Papillon pedestrian accident lawyer at our firm can provide an evaluation of your case and explain whether you have a valid claim for compensation.
+A Papillion pedestrian accident lawyer at our firm can provide an evaluation of your case and explain whether you have a valid claim for compensation.
 Our team can help you hold the driver accountable for their negligent behavior.
 Contact Berry Law today to book a free consultation with an attorney and discuss your case.